Growth figures show economy 'on mend', say Welsh Conservatives

 Mr Jones was speaking as he prepared to open a new operational centre housing 200 staff at the Llanwern steelworks in Newport on Thursday.

 Workers there manage the Tata Steel supply chain and product range serving 24 countries.

-Earlier this year the company invested £3.6m at Llanwern in a hi-tech galvanising line which manufactures coated steel for the vehicles.'Gathering momentum'
+Earlier this year the company invested £3.6m at Llanwern in a hi-tech galvanising line which manufactures coated steel for the vehicles.

 The director of the employers' organisation CBI Wales, Emma Watkins, warned "underlying conditions are quite weak as consumers are still saddled with debt".